LauGuillardin/LauGuillardin.github.io/_posts/2022-01-01-pipetting.md

 **After mastering these exercises with water, try the large and small volumes with glycerol.
 EXTREMELY viscous**

 How accurate were you?
-•	Is some liquid left in the tube?
+- Is some liquid left in the tube?
 Measure it by drawing it up, and adjusting the pipette volume until all air below the liquid is expelled from the tip.
 Remember to hold the pipette vertically while doing so.
-•	Did you draw air up with the last removal of liquid?
+- Did you draw air up with the last removal of liquid?
 Measure the volume of step 4 by adjusting the volume downward.
 Remember to hold the pipette vertically while doing so.

-The pipettes have an accuracy and precision of about 1% - any more than that is human pipetting error!
+The pipettes have an error on accuracy and precision of about 1% - any more than that is human pipetting error!
 If you got it very wrong, try again.

+**Always calculate an extra volume for each reagent due to the pipetting error